vscheff/karn/README.md

 - System Context Messages
 - Daily Message settings

-Should you require any data recovery assistance, please contact me @newboard on Discord.
+Should you require any data recovery assistance, please contact me, @vertical\_bar, on Discord.

 If you're hosting the bot locally, you're on your own for backup and data recovery.